-- Reports on the controls of Compliance of the organizational units of the Bank where the check was carried out; - Quarterly reports on executed controls of the compliance of the Bank which are submitted to the Executive Board and the Audit Committee; - Annual Report on executed controls of the Compliance of the Bank, which is prepared by the Head of the department and submitted to the Executive Board and the Audit Committee.
+- Reports on the controls of Compliance of the organizational units of the Bank where the check was carried out; - Quarterly reports on executed controls of the compliance of the Bank which are submitted to the Executive Board and the Audit Committee; - Annual Report on executed controls of the Compliance of the Bank, which is prepared by the Head of the Department and submitted to the Executive Board and the Audit Committee.
 The report is adopted by the Executive Board of the Bank within 15 days of the day of receipt and submits it to the Board of Directors within 5 days from the date of adoption.
-The annual report contains information about the compliance of the controls carried out by organizational units of the Bank, identified and evaluated the risks of compliance and proposed plans for managing identified risks.
+The annual report contains information about the compliance of the controls carried out by organizational units of the Bank, identified and evaluated the risks of compliance and proposed plans for managing identified risks. - Annual Report on the analysis and assessment of exposure to the risk of money laundering and terrorist financing, which is made by an authorized person for the prevention of money laundering and submitted for approval to the Executive Board of the Bank.
+This Report is adopted by the Executive Board and submitted to the Audit Committee of the Bank; - Annual Report on the performed internal control and measures taken in the field of SPNFT, which is conducted by Head of the Department and the authorized person.
+This Report is adopted by the Executive Board and submitted to the Bank's Audit Committee.
+The deadline for the preparation of the Report is March, 15th.